facontidavide/plotjuggler-release/README.md

 When launching you have two options available:

-- `plotjuggler.ros` to load the ROS1 plugins
+- `plotjuggler.ros` to load the ROS1 plugins.
-- `plotjuggler.ros2` to load the ROS2 plugins
+- `plotjuggler.ros2` to load the ROS2 plugins.

 In addition, the command `plotjuggler` is an alias to `plotjuggler.ros`.
 If you'd prefer to alias `plotjuggler.ros2` instead,